André Previn: Personal life

 Previn was married five times.
-His first marriage, in 1952, was to jazz singer Betty Bennett, with whom he had two daughters, Claudia Previn Stasny and Alicia Previn.
+His first marriage, in 1952, was to jazz singer Betty Bennett, with whom he had two daughters, Claudia Previn Stasny. and Alicia Previn.
 Previn divorced Bennett in 1957, a few months before she gave birth to Alicia.

 In 1959, he married Dory Langan.
-A singer-songwriter, Dory became widely known as a lyricist with whom Previn collaborated on several Academy Award-nominated film scores during their marriage.
-They separated in 1968 once Dory found out his affair with Mia Farrow, a family friend, had resulted in a pregnancy.
+A singer-songwriter, she became widely known as a lyricist with whom Previn collaborated on several Academy Award–nominated film scores during their marriage.
+They separated in 1968 once she found out his affair with Mia Farrow, a family friend, had resulted in a pregnancy.
 Distressed at his infidelity, Dory was hospitalized for a mental breakdown.
-Later, she resumed her career as a singer-songwriter with On My Way to Where (1970), a critically acclaimed album whose confessional lyrics were described as "searingly honest", and chronicled both her mental health struggles and the infidelity that she alleged had at once precipitated the end of her marriage to Previn and exacerbated her intermittent mental illness.
-In 2013, jazz singer Kate Dimbleby and pianist Naadia Sheriff revisited Dory Previn's musical reflections on her marriage to Previn in the London cabaret show, Beware Of Young Girls: The Dory Previn Story.
+Known professionally as Dory Previn, she resumed her career as a singer-songwriter.
+Her first album was On My Way to Where (1970), a critically acclaimed work whose confessional lyrics were described as "searingly honest"; it chronicled both her mental health struggles and the infidelity that she alleged had at once precipitated the end of her marriage to Previn and exacerbated her intermittent mental illness.
+In 2013, jazz singer Kate Dimbleby and pianist Naadia Sheriff revisited Dory Previn's musical reflections on her marriage to Previn in the London cabaret show Beware of Young Girls: The Dory Previn Story.

 Previn's third marriage, in 1970, was to Mia Farrow, whom he began dating in 1968.
-Previn and Farrow had three biological children together — fraternal twins Matthew and Sascha, born before they were married, and Fletcher, born in 1974.
+Previn and Farrow had three biological children together — fraternal twins Matthew and Sascha, born before Previn and Farrow were married, and Fletcher, born in 1974.
 They then adopted Vietnamese infants Lark Song and Summer "Daisy" Song (born October 6, 1974), followed by Soon-Yi Previn, a Korean child whose age a physician's bone scan placed between six and eight years old and whose unknown birth date her adoptive parents estimated as October 8, 1970.
 Previn and Farrow divorced in 1979.
 Lark died on Christmas Day 2008, aged 35; reports at the time suggested she had died of AIDS-related pneumonia.
 In the aftermath of the scandal involving Soon-Yi and Mia Farrow's partner Woody Allen, Previn said of Soon-Yi, "She does not exist."

-Previn's most durable marriage was his fourth.
+Previn's longest marriage was his fourth.
 In January 1982, he married Heather Sneddon.
-They had a son, Lukas, and a daughter, Li-An.
+They had a son, Lucas Alexander, and an adopted daughter, Li-An Mary.
 Previn wrote a brief memoir of his early years in Hollywood, No Minor Chords, which was published in 1991, edited by Jacqueline Kennedy Onassis and dedicated to Heather.
-This marriage ended in divorce after 20 years in July 2002.
+This marriage ended in divorce after 17 years.

 His fifth marriage, in 2002, was to the German violinist Anne-Sophie Mutter, for whom in the previous year he had composed his Violin Concerto.
 They announced their divorce in August 2006, but continued to work together in concerts afterwards.